List of Coronation Street characters introduced in 1997: Zoe Tattersall

 Meanwhile, Ashley Peacock (Steven Arnold), working in the corner shop, develops feelings for Zoe.
 Finally, after the christening, Gary and Judy are so worried about Zoe that they plan to leave Weatherfield but Zoe snatches her baby with Ashley's help, renaming her Shannon.
 Zoe and Shannon move in with Ashley, Leanne and Nick and live together until Shannon is rushed to hospital with meningitis and dies.
 Zoe is devastated and has a breakdown, lashing out at her friends and neighbours, resulting in her being sectioned for a while.
-During this time, Ashley realizes that though he loves Zoe, he cannot give her what she needs but won't finish with her.
+During this time, Ashley realises that though he loves Zoe, he cannot give her what she needs but won't finish with her.
 When she is released from hospital, she comes back to live with him.

 Zoe meets a couple while out clubbing, Ben and Ruth.
 Ruth becomes her new best friend very quickly, making Ashley suspicious.
 They get Zoe a job at their "Foundation" and convince her to sell new age crystals on the street and door to door, while telling her about their beliefs and taking advantage of her grief for her baby.
 She is soon convinced that theirs is the road to salvation and becomes deeply involved in the Cult of Nirab.
 Despite his efforts, Ashley realises that Zoe has to make her own decisions.
-She needs a new start, wants to have a baby for the Foundation and leaves with Ben and Ruth in December 1998 and is never seen nor heard from again.
+She needs a new start, wants to have a baby for the Foundation and leaves with Ben and Ruth in December 1998 and is never seen or heard from again.
 Years later Ashley mentions Zoe in conversation with wife, Claire Peacock (Julia Haworth), mentioning that she now lives in America.